DudeUnoob/DudeUnoob/README.md

 # Profile
 Hey!
 My name's Dom
-17 years old, a learning developer and programmer!
+, a learning developer and programmer!
 Made a Discord Bot with over 18,000 + users
 My own API,
-Web Development,
-and more!
+Web Development, Machine Learning, and more!

 Currently a Software Developer @ Tree-Plenish, utilizing my skills at fullstack development